-The Company was found eligible and received an amount of \$163 which was recognized as other income during the second quarter in 2024.
+The Company was found eligible and received an amount of \$163 which was recognized as other income.
 The grant is not repayable.

 d.
 On August 25, 2023, the Company received a notification letter from the Nasdaq Staff indicating that the company was not in compliance with Nasdaq Listing Rule 5550(b)(1) due to the company's failure to meet the Minimum Shareholders' Equity Requirement or any alternatives to such requirement.
 In order to maintain listing on the Nasdaq Capital Market, the company has submitted a plan of compliance addressing how we intended to regain compliance.
 The company had until February 21, 2024 to evidence compliance with the Minimum Shareholders' Equity Requirement.